LooseLab/minotourapp/README.md

     Username: demoAccount
     Password: Welcome-to-minotour

-Note that we are working on setting up HTPPS but it's currently friday
+Note that we are working on setting up HTTPS but it's currently friday

 ## Running minoTour with docker (super recommended)
 See our sister repo for a nice friendly docker-compose solution (https://github.com/LooseLab/minotour-docker)

+### ⚠️⚠️ Experimental features ⚠️⚠️
+Some features in minoTour are experimental and under construction 👷

+Primarily, these are the Metgenomics features and the SV and CNV real-time detection.

 # Table of contents
 * [Preconfiguration](#preconf)